How do I fully remove Babylon

 I'm stuck with a "Babylon" version of the "search the web" facility on the toolbar to the right of the address bar.
 I've searched for access to it but had no success.
 Can anyone help?

-If it is a search engine in the search bar, see the Search bar - Easily choose your favorite search engine article for details of how to remove a search engine.
+If it is a search engine in the search bar, see the Use the Search bar in Firefox article for details of how to remove a search engine.

 Additional System Details

 - Winamp Application Detector